-The time after a baby arrives can be really challenging for both mothers and fathers.
-It’s a time of great transition for each of you personally, as well as for your relationship.
-To feel prepared for this, it’s helpful to think ahead about your postnatal mental health and what you can do to safeguard it.
+The time after a baby arrives is really special.
+And it can also be challenging, for both mothers and fathers.
+It’s big transition time for each of you personally, as well as for your relationship.
+To feel the best you can through this time, it’s helpful to think about your postnatal mental health and wellbeing, and what you can do to safeguard it.

 The Baby Blues

 In the first few days or weeks after giving birth, most new mothers experience the baby blues.
 (This is not the same thing as postnatal depression, which we’ll get to below.)

 The baby blues are caused by the hormonal changes after birth, and usually settle down within 2-3 weeks.
 It’s totally normal to feel out of sorts during this time.
 But if you and your partner aren’t prepared, the baby blues can be unexpected and feel overwhelming.

 You might feel down, anxious, irritable, tearful, or just not yourself.
 It’s really common to have mood swings or trouble concentrating as your hormones adjust and you adapt to life with a baby.

 In most cases these symptoms clear up after a couple of weeks.
 But there’s plenty you can do to help while you ride out the hormonal rollercoaster.